Retail Store Security

 Suspected of Retail Fraud or Shoplifting?
 What Role Does a Loss Prevention Officer Play?
 Can a security officer make a retail fraud arrest?

-LPO can only detain a person for a reasonable time.
+A Security Officer can only detain a person for a reasonable time.

 LPO’s authority only extends to the store and the immediate vicinity (parking lot).
 They cannot use deadly force.